Studying in Ireland from Africa

-Get in touch with our immigration lawyers in Ireland to find out more about our Student Visa Package and all our services for international students from Nigeria.
+Get in touch with our immigration consultants in Ireland to find out more about our Student Visa Package and all our services for international students from Nigeria.

 Our Long-Term Study Visa Package

-At IAS, your dedicated immigration lawyer can offer comprehensive support to make your Student Visa application successful.
+At IAS, your dedicated immigration consultant can offer comprehensive support to make your Student Visa application successful.